duke-alibubu/cz2002-assignment/README.md

                      printCourseVacancy(Course c)
  - TimeSlot : changed StartTime & FinishTime data types from long to float also changed the createTimeSlot() func in CourseController due to related issues

+# DUKE , Modification Nov 7th 2018
+- Component : added a copy constructor
+- CourseController : added printAssessmentWeightage() and checkComponent(..) func
+- StudentCourse : added calculateTotal() func which will calculate the final mark of a student in a course
+- Field : added a getDistribution() func